-Intersectionality is a concept that arose out of what I would consider critical social sciences (notably, the work of Black feminist scholars).
-However, it is encouraging to note that intersectional concerns are (very slowly) catching the attention of mainstream.
+Intersectionality is a concept that arose out of what I would consider critical social sciences, notably, the work of Black feminist scholars (e.g., see here and here).
+However, it is encouraging to note that intersectional concerns are slowly catching the attention of mainstream.
 Intersectionality is, in my humble opinion, a really important consideration in developing equitable health and social policy and, more broadly, in fostering a more inclusive society.
 Since intersectionality may well feature in some of my blogposts, I figured I should write a blogpost on the subject.

-Some of the below is drawn from academic work I did a while back, which I have tried to make less formal and more 'blogpost friendly'.
+Some of the below is drawn from my academic work which I have tried to make more 'blogpost friendly'.
 Due to health issues, I have not been able to change all the references to hyperlinks, hence the in-text citations and reference list at the end.
 I hope this doesn’t make the post too difficult to read.

-Intersectionality extends beyond the recognition of intersection of multiple social (dis)advantage or social identities; the term is increasingly used to acknowledge and address social structures and power systems with which marginalised identities interact (Carbado et al., 2013).
+Intersectionality extends beyond the recognition of intersection of multiple social (dis)advantage or social identities; the term also acknowledges and addresses social structures and power systems with which marginalised identities interact (Carbado et al., 2013).
 I think this is very important, since whilst a more essentialist approach might consider social identities (such as race, disability etc) to be an innate part of that person, many critical theorists argue that these identities are shaped by the surrounding socio-structural context.
 For example, whilst mainstream science typically understands disability as residing in the person, critical approaches (notably within the field of disability studies) question to what extent disability is socially constructed – that is, shaped by mainstream discourse, assumptions, social practices (including medicine and the act of diagnosis), and also created through disabling structures (policies, legislation etc) and negative attitudinal contexts.

 Intersectionality matters for many reasons.
 Take the issue of efficacy or effectiveness of any given intervention for a particular patient group.
 Whilst the efficacy or effectiveness of cognitive behavioural therapy (CBT) for ME/CFS is strongly contested, it is interesting to me that some patients report that it has been of great help to them, and others report it actually made them worse.
 There are so many variables that could impact on this, not least the issue of ME/CFS representing a clinically highly heterogeneous group (consider the issue of whether ME and CFS are the same or different entities, co-morbidities within patients, misdiagnoses, missed diagnoses etc).
 However, little attention is paid to intersectionality.
 I wonder whether there may be an ‘intersection of social (dis)advantage effect' – that is, whether intersectionality might impact on outcomes for many and varied health interventions.
 In therapy, there’s not just the intersectionality of patients to consider, but that of therapists, and how this impacts on the ‘between-ness’ – the therapeutic relationship.

-In is noteworthy that many (as far as I can see, most) studies exploring CBT for ME/CFS, and other conditions for that matter, draw on samples which are highly skewed toward less marginalised persons.
+In is noteworthy that many if not most studies exploring CBT for ME/CFS (and other health conditions) draw on samples that are highly skewed toward less marginalised persons.
 Let's take the PACE trial (White et al., 2011) as an example.
 Beyond the laundry list of ethical and methodological issues that have been very well documented elsewhere (see Journal of Health Psychology Special Edition, Marks, 2017), this trial drew on a sample where 93% of participants were white.
 The trial also excluded people who could not attend hospital appointments alongside people without proficiency in English, and drew from a pre-existing patient list at a ‘specialist’ clinic.
 This would suggest that more socially disadvantaged people, people without the social and cultural capital necessary to access specialist services in the first place, as well as people who are more severely affected, were excluded.

 Another barrier, notably in respect of patient charities, is that charities largely function on creating a spirit of solidarity and sameness within the patient group they represent, constructing the appearance of a collective social (health-related) identity.
 There appears to be concerns from within some charities that acknowledging intersectionality might cause factions and ensuing tensions within that collective, and distract from the charities’ objectives.
 Whilst this is a reasonable concern, assuming homogeneity where there is none also risks tensions, largely by risking colonisation and erasure of the experiences and epistemic contributions of more marginalised patients.

 Science has historically tried to separate itself from politics, even drawing on its allegedly apolitical stance as a marker of its objectivity and superior in-road to knowledge.
 Likewise, patient charities typically cannot receive funding if they become too political.
-As somebody who largely subscribes to critical theory, I think this highly problematic; the pretence of being apolitical can be an incredibly powerful, and harmful, political act (though that would be the subject of another blogpost).
+As somebody who largely subscribes to critical theory, I think this highly problematic; the pretence of being apolitical can be an incredibly powerful, and harmful, political act.

 If we really are ‘all in this together’, and if we are to really ‘leave no one behind’, we need to recognise and respect difference as well as finding points of commonality that foster solidarity.
 We need to acknowledge how our social positionality, combined with a social context that enables some people whilst oppressing others, results in hugely varied experiences of what ostensibly appears to be the same phenomenon.
 Recognising intersectionality and integrating this as a framework into research might be a way of working towards these goals.